 There is not enough data to determine the true prevalence of IgG-4RD.
 Many medical disorders previously thought to be unique are now included in the spectrum of IgG4-RD.
 Most of the data come from Japan where the prevalence of autoimmune pancreatitis is 0.8 cases per 100,000 and accounts for 6 % of cases of chronic pancreatitis.
 In a clinic series by the Mayo Clinic, 11% of patients undergoing pancreatic resection for benign indications had AIP.
 IgG-4 RD has predominance in older men, mostly in the 6th decade.

 The disease can affect almost any organs.
 Hence the symptoms and signs are based on the affected organs, and the severity of the disease can vary.
-There is multiple organ involvements in 60% to 90% of patients.
+There are multiple organ involvements in 60% to 90% of patients.
 Commonly, the presentation is subacute due to the enlargement of the organs, and few are found incidentally during diagnostic imaging, laboratory work, i.e., Biochemistry and Immunopathology.
 IgG4-RD related tubulointerstitial nephritis may present with mass like lesions in radiological studies with acute or chronic renal failure.
 Allergy history is very common, with symptoms including atopy, bronchial asthma, and sinusitis in about 40% of cases.
 A single or multi-organ presentation may progress to include more organs and would need close follow up.
 The disease can affect almost any organs.
 Hence the symptoms and signs are based on the affected organs, and the severity of the disease can vary.
 The IgG4 RD responder index is a research tool that may be used in clinical practice to detect changes in disease activity and determine improvements or worsening in the affected organs.

 Diagnosis is based on clinical and histological features.
 There are two types of criteria available: (1) the Mayo Clinic HISORt criteria for the diagnosis of AIP and (2) the Japanese Comprehensive Clinical Diagnostic (CCD) criteria for IgG4-RD.
 Histopathology is the current "gold standard" for diagnosis.